raphie002/smart-goal-planner/README.md

      This command starts the JSON server at http://localhost:3000.
 You can access your goals data at http://localhost:3000/goals.

-     2. Start the Frontend Application:
+     Start the Frontend Application:

       In a separate terminal window, navigate to your project directory and run the command to start your frontend.

-      - For simple HTML/CSS/JS (if using a local development server like Live Server):
+      For simple HTML/CSS/JS (if using a local development server like Live Server):
          Open public/index.html in your web browser, or use a tool like VS Code's "Live Server" extension to serve the public directory.

-      - If you used create-react-app or a similar tool:
+      f you used create-react-app or a similar tool:

           Bash